 There are many different types of meditation to choose from.
 Some of them include breath meditations, guided meditations, deeper transcending style meditations with mantras, and chanting meditations.
 Certain practices need to guided and might need supervision.
 But to start with, you could sit comfortably in a chair, close your eyes with your hands in your lap and observe the breath moving in and out of your nostrils.

 Your mind is going to wander but try to bring back your attention to the movement of breath.
 Just one session is not going to transform you, so you need to be patient.
 Spend 10-15 minutes every day in the morning or evening for your practice.
-Wear loose, comfortable clothing;
+Wear loose, comfortable clothing; natural fibers like cotton, linen, or wool if possible.

 Also, it’s better to meditate on an empty stomach or give a gap of a few hours between your last meal and meditation session.
 As you practice, you will slowly begin to see a change in terms of how you react to the situations in your life.
 From reacting impulsively, you will start responding consciously.